Loreck-SWGOH/SWGOH-Mod-Squad/docker/README.md

 * Download (or update) Docker Desktop on your laptop by following the [installation instructions](https://docs.docker.com/get-docker/) for your operating system.
 If you are using a PC with an Enterprise edition, you can use the Hyper-V Docker configuration.
 However, this guide will assume that you are using the WSL configuration.
 Ensure that you can start the Docker Desktop.

 * Identify a directory that will contain your Docker containers and your git repositories.
 We will call this directory your "project directory".
+We will call the container directory your "container subdirectory".
   ```
   ├── project directory
       └── container